TetraMesa

 • Bring Your Own Device (BYOD) for work tasks?
 See if you can get a work phone.

 • Lock down / Freeze your kids’ credit and keep track.
 If you give your kid a phone, you’ve created an identity credential for them, probably before they have any credit rating.
 This increases their digital footprint and that can be exploited.
 Consequences might not show themselves for years.
+Is this a real problem?
+Very much so, and growing fast.

-• If traveling out of country, prep before you go.
+• If traveling, especially, out of country, prep before you go.
 Maybe leave your phone home and buy a cheap burner for your trip.
 If you lose your phone, you may be able to use a “Find My Phone” app to find it or lock and erase it.
 Or put it in a lost mode with contact info.
 Label it so that if someone does find it, they have a means to contact you.
+Carry old-fashioned credit cards.
+Ideally all your things weren’t lost.
+Leave a card and some local cash in your room safe.
+You can buy a cheap burner phone so at least you can communicate.

 • If you rely on a smartphone to manage a connected health device, have backups.
 It might be complicated to just swap control devices.